MatteoBattilana/WeatherView/README.md

 <a href="https://play.google.com/store/apps/developer?id=Matteo+Battilana"><img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/apps/en-play-badge-border.png" width="300" /></a>

-Or you can download <a href="https://github.com/MatteoBattilana/WeatherView/raw/master/app/app-release.apk">WeaterView Library Demo apk</a> to check out what can be done with it.
+You can also download <a href="https://github.com/MatteoBattilana/WeatherView/raw/master/app/app-release.apk">WeaterView Library Demo apk</a> to check out what can be done with it.

 #WeatherView